Lall-091/sql-docs/docs/t-sql/functions/openrowset-bulk-transact-sql.md

 )
 ```

-CSV parser version 1.0 is default and feature rich.
-Version 2.0 is built for performance and doesn't support all options and encodings.
+CSV parser version 2.0 is the default implementation optimized for performance, but it does not support all legacy options and encodings available in version 1.0.
+When using OPENROWSET, Fabric Data Warehouse automatically falls back to version 1.0 if you use the options supported only in that version, even when the version is not explicitly specified.
+In some cases, you may need to explictly specify the version 1.0 to resolve errors caused by unsupported features reported by parser version 2.0.

 CSV parser version 1.0 specifics: